Albrtito/ObsidianNotes/02 - Atomic/1726574469 - Application layer.md

 > [!Quote] Remember:
 > In any network, the aplicatinos that send messages through the network are called **distributed**.

-These applications have two main components:
+The **architecture of the application can be one of two types:**

+Server - Client
 1. **Server:** Where some common info is.
 It has a permanent place (permanent IP) and sends info to all the clients.
-2. **Clients:** The clients communicate with the server.
+2. **Clients:** The clients communicate with the server and not with each other.
+Do not need to be connected all the time

+Peer-Peer